-(The 2019 Toronto International Film Festival, or “TIFF” ran September 5-15.
-Hammer to Nail had boots on the ground with Matt Delman and Chris Reed covering so keep your browser pointed here!
+(After a debut at the 2019 Toronto International Film Festival, Armando Iannucci’s amiable The Personal History of David Copperfield arrives on VOD Friday, August 28, 2020 via Searchlight Pictures.
 Like what you see here on Hammer to Nail?
 Why not pay just $1.00 per month via Patreon to help keep us going?)

 A delightful, sometimes clumsy but always intriguing adaptation of Charles Dickens’s 1850 novel, David Copperfield – full original title “The Personal History, Adventures, Experience and Observation of David Copperfield the Younger of Blunderstone Rookery (Which He Never Meant to Publish on Any Account)” – director Armando Iannucci’s The Personal History of David Copperfield offers a spirited performance by Dev Patel (Lion) in the titular role and a rousing ensemble to back him up.
 As good as Patel may be, he is almost overshadowed by newcomer Jairaj Varsani as his younger self, so engaging is the boy’s incarnation of “Master Davey.”
 Irrespective of who is on screen when, however, the film is a rousing good time, though at intervals inconsistent in its application of Iannucci’s trademark irreverent nuttiness.
 Those expecting full-bore manic folly à la his Veep (the HBO series) or last year’s The Death of Stalin may come away wishing he had not pulled some comic punches here, but there is still enough mayhem to entertain, and more.